bbauska/JS-Practical-Intro-to-JavaScript/README.md

 5 true
 ```

-An arbitrary value can be converted to boolean using the Boolean function:
+<p>An arbitrary value can be converted to boolean using the Boolean function:</p>

 ```
 1 > Boolean(0)